musama619/Causes-of-Heart-Disease/README.md

 # Finding which attributes play vital role in heart disease

 ### The target values were 1 and 0.
-1 means the person had heart attack, 0 mean not a heart attack
+1 means the person has heart disease, 0 mean person does not has a heart disease
 ### The whole data was in numerica form.
 So I replaced numerical values to understandable categories.
 E.g. 'Male':1, 'Female':0

 -Replacing numerical data with nominal and ordinal values helped in visualization of data more easily